JundiLiu/HIALAB/content/post/23-10-15-TRB-paper/index.md

   focal_point: 'top'
 ---

-My first paper as a corresponding author was accepted for presentation at Transportation Review Board (TRB) annual conference 2024.
+My first paper as a corresponding author was accepted for presentation at Transportation Research Board (TRB) annual meeting 2024.

 <!--more-->